Some mentions of previous schools, groups, events and charities that we have worked with

 We also learnt how to play various percussion instruments together as a group, resulting with some great rhythms and beats being produced from the whole year group.

 "Children had drumming lessons with Sam for 6 weeks.
 Children learnt some very interesting facts e.g tempo, dynamics etc. They learnt different rhythms and how to keep up with the high and low notes.
 Sam is a fantastic teacher.
 He was very patient and taught the children very well.
-Also the children learnt a lot about the history behind Djembe drumming, where the drum came from and for what purpuose people in Africa used drumming for.
+Also the children learnt a lot about the history behind Djembe drumming, where the drum came from and for what purpose people in Africa used drumming for.
 In a nutshell, it was a very valuable lesson for children.
-Thanks a alot to Sam".
+Thanks alot to Sam".

 Mrs Dhaimwright, Year 2 Teaching Assistant from Willesborough Infant School:

 "The Drumming for Drums workshop was a fantastic way to introduce my year 2 class into our Africa topic.
 My class were taught basic rhythms in an exciting way that managed to keep their attention throughout!
 My class thoroughly enjoyed being able to experiment with the wide variety of instruments that Drumming for Drums provided.
 This was a great overall experience that enabled my class to work as a team, build on their listening skills and help improve co-ordination.
-Would definately recommend."
+Would definitely recommend."

 Miss Fountain, Year 2 Teacher, Willesborough Infant School.

-The Wyvern school, Ashford, 2016
+The Wyvern School, Ashford, 2016

 Drumming for Drums was asked to come in to Wyvern school in September to run a series of drumming workshops for some pupils aged between 16 and 18.
 We had an incredible time during theses sessions.
 We spent some time learning and creating technical rhythms, so many great rhythms were created!
 We also incorporated some dancing within our sessions so that we had a true African drumming feel with the accompanying dancers.
 We know all of the pupils really enjoyed themselves during our time at Wyvern, we certainly did too!
 The progress that we all made in such a short time was encouraging and joyful for others to see, watch and take part in.
 We hope to come back soon!

-St Ethelberts Catholic primary school, Ramsgate 2015/18
+St Ethelberts Catholic Primary School, Ramsgate 2015/18

 At the start of this year, Drumming for Drums was asked to come in to teach the year 2 and year 3 students of St Ethelberts Catholic Primary School.